 What Are SNS Nails?

-The newest manicure trend in salons are SNS nails.
+The newest manicure trend in salons is SNS nails.
 SNS stands for Signature Nail System.
 This is a brand name for a new type of dip powder manicure, but often other brands are referred to as SNS nails as well.
 It helps to strengthen your nails while still giving the appearance of a gel-like manicure.
 But unlike a gel manicure, the SNS nail system does much less damage to your nails.
 It also does not require the extra equipment of a UV or LED light to dry, making it gentler on your skin and natural nails.

 SNS nails are applied with a gel base and then dipped into a powder.
 This powder contains some organically processed ingredients.
 The powder is also infused with calcium and other vitamins, such as vitamin E, that are meant to help strengthen your nails.